Women in the Cuban Revolution: Vílma Espín

 Another important woman revolutionary was Vílma Espín.
-She was born into a wealthy family with a lawyer for a dad (Wikipedia)(36).
+She was born into a wealthy family with a lawyer for a dad.
 Espín was a very educated woman; she was one of the first ever Latin American women to get a degree in chemical engineering.
 Her father loved that she was so educated, however, he did not like that she carried socialist ideals; so he decided to send her to America to continue her education at MIT.
 However, being in America only radicalized her more and her hatred for the U.S. grew.
-She left America soon after and made her way back to Cuba and she joined the July 26th movement (she also got more involved with the opposition and Fidel Castro) (wikipedia)(36).
+She left America soon after and made her way back to Cuba and she joined the July 26th movement (she also got more involved with the opposition and Fidel Castro).
 She was so important to the regime, especially because she was bilingual (she spoke English & Spanish), if Vílma Espín wasn't part of the regime, the revolution maybe would've not been as successful.

 Haydée Santamaría

 Haydée Santamaría was another important woman revolutionary.
-She was born into a conservative family and she lived a fairy difficult childhood due to poverty.
-She was only able to attend school until the 6th grade, but because she valued education, she repeated the 6th grade multiple times (Wikipedia)(34).
-She became a teacher to leave her family behind because she was tired of their conservative vaues.
+She was born into a conservative family and she lived a fairly difficult childhood due to poverty.
+She was only able to attend school until the 6th grade, but because she valued education, she repeated the 6th grade multiple times.
+She became a teacher to leave her family behind because she was tired of their conservative values.
 She was able to join her brother, Abel Santamaría and she was soon able to meet his comrades and Fidel Castro.
-Santamaría partcipiated in the assasult on the Moncada Barracks; she was only one of the two women there.
+Santamaría participated in the assault on the Moncada Barracks; she was only one of the two women there.
 In addition to participating in that, she supplied weapons & helped to organize the July 26th Movement.
-Unfortunately, she got arrested and both her spouse and brother died after the Moncada Barracks assault (Wikipedia)(34).
+Unfortunately, she got arrested and both her spouse and brother died after the Moncada Barracks assault.
 Even with their deaths, she kept on going with the regime and she became part of the guerrilla forces that was led by Fidel Castro.
 After the revolution, she started an institution to educate and work/learn with people who were Latin American dissidents.
 She was another great woman who helped to lead the revolution to success.